 Quality over quantity

 ABM is all about generating quality opportunities over quantity, much like inbound.
-Both value helpful, relevant and, ultimately, relationship building interactions with persona-relevant buyers over the mass communication of outbound sales.
+Both value helpful, relevant and, ultimately, relationship building interactions with potential buyers over the mass communication of outbound sales.

 Where does ABM differ from inbound?